shardshunt/Sendspin-kodi/readme.md

 # Sendspin Service for Kodi

-This is a background service for Kodi that acts as a client for the Sendspin audio streaming server.
-It works by launching and managing a lightweight Docker container to handle high-fidelity audio playback directly via ALSA hardware.
+This is music provider for Kodi that acts as a client for the Sendspin audio streaming server.
+It works by launching and managing a lightweight Docker container running [Sendspin-CLI](https://github.com/Sendspin/sendspin-cli) to handle audio playback and synchronisation.

 ## Disclaimer